 Fesic and Munarshu were part of a team with six other hunters, as they moved through broken grassland and with forest stands.
 Crossing open grassland, the guide tended to guide them towards the forests where they were near the path of travel.
 Fesic made it clear he intended to 'bark up the wrong tree' for comedic effect as he filmed the adventure.
 Finally, as they neared a stand of forest, the guide said he thought there might be gazelle in that forest to the happy, if quiet, reactions from the hunters.
 Signaling them to form a line abreast with five to six meters between each hunter before they started advancing into the woods.

-Still, Munarshu's early departure from the actual hunt did not mean he was returning early from the tour entirely.
+Still, Munarshu's early departure from the actual hunt didn't mean he was returning early from the tour entirely.
 He would still stay in the hotel overnight, and return with Fesic as scheduled.
-And, Fesic was not coming home early at all, yet.
+And, Fesic wasn't coming home early at all, yet.
 So, it remained to be seen if Rol's bet that "Fesic and Munarshu would come home early" would prove out?
-And, while riding in the VTOL and staying the night at the hotel, Munarshu could still suffer "some mishap", so Munarshu's bet with Mikah that he would come home alive was still not proven, and would not be until he returned to the Hotel California.
-His luck there was that it was more expensive for Mikah to hire a hitman than lose the bet.
+And, while riding in the VTOL and staying the night at the hotel, Munarshu could still suffer "some mishap", so Munarshu's bets that he wouldn't come home alive was still not lost, and would not be until he returned to the Hotel California.
+His luck there was that it was more expensive for someone to hire a hitman than lose the bet.
 The same could be said of Aiden's bet that "Munarshu will be thrown and suffer a fatal chest injury" or Fesic's bet that "Munarshu would return to the ship with additional rib injuries."

 Fesic's afternoon continued after his crewmate was flown off into the distance.
-While he still did not much enjoy the exertion of the hike, the other hunters were more forgiving because he had not been pissing and moaning about it before and was not as the day continued.
+While he still did not much enjoy the exertion of the hike, the other hunters were more forgiving because he had not been pissing and moaning about it before, and didn't start as the day continued.
 Fesic did remind himself that life on a starship had made him soft.
 And, he'd taken the chance to adjust his carry load after dumping the bulk of his ration water.
-That meant he was still moderately overloaded and his leather satchel strap cut into his shoulder, but the afternoon was not as bad as the morning.
+That meant he was still moderately overloaded and his leather satchel strap was cutting into his shoulder, but the afternoon wasn't as bad as the morning.
 And the hunters did eventually manage to locate and fire on a small group of antelope.
 While there were some kills, Fesic only managed to shoot a tree.

 Over the day, since breakfast, Rol had spent his time working on the weapons and armor left in his care.
 He cleaned, tested and updated what firmware levels he could, and was finally finishing up by mid-afternoon.
 After cleaning up, he decided to relax and read an e-book until dinner time.
 Terin spent his afternoon doing a bit more of his computer studies before switching off to relax for a bit before doing a few hours of stent work.Winding Up